chef-run Compatibility with Amazon Linux 2022

 I've found two compatibility issues between Chef Workstation (ie, the chef-run command) and Amazon Linux 2022 (AL2022).
-The versions tested were:

-• Chef Workstation v22.7.1006 for macOS 12 on aarch64 (download here)
+- Chef Workstation v22.7.1006 for macOS 12 on aarch64 (download here)

-• Amazon Linux 2022 (AL2022) AMI 2022.0.20220824.0 arm64 HVM kernel-5.15 (ami-09d6dff71c75d903e)
+- Amazon Linux 2022 (AL2022) AMI 2022.0.20220824.0 arm64 HVM kernel-5.15 (ami-09d6dff71c75d903e)

-For the first issue, AL2022 uses a version of OpenSSH that deprecated ssh-rsa key types.
-Therefore, the chef-run command won't connect (ie, won't ssh) to a server with an RSA --identity-file.
+won't connect (ie, won't ssh) to a server with an RSA --identity-file.
 There are two options to resolve this issue:

-1. Use an ed25519 key pair to start the AL2022 EC2 instance and for the chef-run --identify-file parameter.
+ed25519key pair to start the AL2022 EC2 instance and for thechef-run --identify-fileparameter.
 (This is the preferred option to avoid the interactive change in the next recommendation.)
-Instructions for creating a new EC2 key pair are here.
+Instructions for creating a new EC2 key pair are here. - Otherwise, if it's necessary to use an RSA key pair, on the AL2022 server, edit

 The second compatibility issue occurs when a Chef Cookbook fails to converge with the error: